AitorAlejandro/fake-products-api/README.md

 ## Demo

 Navigate to `https://fake-products-api.netlify.app/` and open your developer tools.
-You should see and array of 4 products on console.
+Click on different buttons and you should see and the responses of data on console.

 ## Testing locally